SitaGanesh/X509-Certificate-Template-Prototype/README.md

   - **CA**: A dropdown to pick the CA that will sign this certificate.
   - **Name**: A name for the certificate.
   - **Certificate and Private Key**: Fields to upload these if importing.
-Certificates here are mostly created for OpenVPN (e.g., for VPN servers or clients).
+Certificates here are mostly created for OpenVPN either for VPN servers or clients.

 [Certificates](https://demo.openwisp.io/admin/pki/cert/)